 Do this for five minutes, ten minutes, whatever you feel comfortable with.
 What matters is that you begin meditating if you feel like you want to or have thoughts like “I should be meditating”.

 “Half an hour’s meditation each day is essential, except when you are busy.
-Then a full hour is needed.”
+Then a full hour is needed.”~Saint Francis de Sales

 The space between your thoughts is the meditative state we are striving to access with more ease and at will.
-Ironically, it is the complete opposite of will and yet it requires great will to access.
+Ironically, it is the complete opposite of will and yet it requires great will to access in the most important times of our lives.

 Let’s take a closer look at each of these basic steps for meditation: